-Its vital that unpacking if HD or HD components is not done in sterile compounding areas or positive pressure areas, as this can spread hazardous airborne particles.
+It is vital that unpacking of HD or HD components is not done in sterile compounding areas or positive pressure areas as this can spread hazardous airborne particles.
 Cleanroom workers should be trained to eliminate chemo contamination using products such as WipeDown 1-2-3.

 USP 800 Compliance Assistance